LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 Step 4: Evaluate vertical and horizontal sound correspondences
 --------------------------------------------------------------

+In this section, we are checking the predictive power of the mined sound correspondences.

 .. code-block:: sh

    cldfbench ronataswestoldturkic.evalsc H EAH "[1, 10, 50, 100, 300]"